CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 The ReplicationControllers are functionally near ReplicaSets, treated in Chapter "[Kubernetes and OpenShift Concepts](../introduction/background#kubernetes-and-openshift-concepts)".
-In essence, a ReplicationController can be transformed in to a ReplicaSet by changing `metadata.labels` to `metadata.matchLabels` and setting `kind: ReplicaSet`.
+And really, a ReplicationController can be transformed in to a ReplicaSet by changing `spec.selector` to `spec.selector.matchLabels` and setting `kind: ReplicaSet`.
 The motivation to understand the ReplicationController object is that [DeploymentConfig](advanced_tutorial#deploymentconfig) objects generate ReplicationControllers.

 !!!
 Note
     A central Kubernetes' concept coined *reconciliation loop* manifests in ReplicationControllers.
-Reconciliation loop is a mechanism that measures the *actual state* of the system, constructs *current state* based to the measurement of the system and performs such actions that the state of the system would equal to the *desired state*.
+The Reconciliation loop is a mechanism that measures the *actual state* of the system, constructs *current state* based to the measurement of the system and performs such actions that the state of the system would equal to the *desired state*.

-    In such a terminology, ReplicationControllers are objects that describe *desired state* of the cluster.
+    In such a terminology, ReplicationControllers are objects that describe the *desired state* of the cluster.
 Another such an object is the service object encountered earlier.
-There is an another reconciliation loop that compares the endpoints of the service the actual pods that are *ready* and adjusts accordingly.
+There, an another reconciliation loop compares the endpoints of the service to the actual pods that are ready and adjusts accordingly.
 As a result, the endpoints of the service always point to pods that are ready and only those pods whose labels contain all the fields in the selector of the service object.
 In fact, every incidence of `spec` in a YAML representations of Kubernetes objects, describes a specification for a reconciliation loop.
-The loops for pods just happen to be tied to the worker nodes of Kubernetes and are thus susceptible to deletion if/when the worker nodes are deprovisioned.
+The loops for pods just happen to be tied to the worker nodes of Kubernetes and are thus susceptible to deletion if, or when, the worker nodes are deprovisioned.

 ## Cleaning up